-Award-winning Chief Meteorologist Matt Hines came to News Channel 25 in December of 2007.
+Award-winning Chief Meteorologist Matt Hines came to 25 News in December of 2007.
 Matt's entire on-air career has been spent in the great state of Texas (Central Texas, Amarillo, Lubbock)!
 He leads a team of meteorologists that uses the most advanced weather equipment in Central Texas and has set the standard for forecasting accuracy in the area.
 Matt has earned the National Weather Association Seal of Approval.
 This seal requires an examination and on-air evaluation.
 Once you earn the seal, you have to accumulate continuing education credits and renew every three years.

 Matt grew up in Plano, Texas just north of Dallas.
 He knew at a very early age that weather was his passion.
 One of his first weather memories is watching his neighbor's fence blow away as a tornado went through his neighborhood.
 From then on, he knew he was destined to become a meteorologist.